sjp38/hackermail/README.md

 Quick Tutorials
 ===============

-Read mails in damon mailing list (https://lore.kernel.org/damon) which were sent within last three days:
+List mails in damon mailing list (https://lore.kernel.org/damon) which were sent within last three days:

     $ ./hkml init --manifest ./manifests/lore.js
-    $ ./hkml read damon --fetch
+    $ ./hkml list damon --fetch

-Read the content of 5th mail on the list:
+Show the list again, with the content of the 5th mail on the list open:

-    $ ./hkml read damon --open 5
+    $ ./hkml list --open 5

-Send a reply to the mail:
+Send a reply to the 5th mail:

-    $ ./hkml read damon --reply 5
+    $ ./hkml reply 5

 Write a mail to the mailing list, and send: